raydeleu/hello-world/README.md

 # Test github environment
 This is a first experiment in github to see how versioning in github works.
-The interesting thing is that you can write using markup in this editor without any problem.
+The interesting thing is that you can write using markup in this small window without any problem.
 This line is added in the first branch of the project just to test how that looks as soon as I want to merge this to the original text.

 Let's see how we can create some sections: